Akash-Ahir/90DaysOfDevOps/2026/day-57/day-57-resources-probes.md

 **Verify:** What would happen if `failureThreshold` were 2 instead of 12?
 - With failureThreshold: 2 and periodSeconds: 5, Kubernetes allows only about 10 seconds for the application to start.
 Since the container takes 20 seconds to create /tmp/started, the startup probe fails twice, Kubernetes restarts the container, and the Pod keeps restarting without ever becoming healthy

+### Requests vs Limits (Scheduling vs Enforcement)
+  `Requests:` A request tells Kubernetes that a container needs at least a specific amount of CPU and memory to run.
+The Kubernetes scheduler uses these values to decide which node has enough available resources to place the Pod.

+  `Limits:` A limit defines the maximum amount of CPU and memory that a container is allowed to use.
+Kubernetes enforces these limits while the container is running to prevent it from consuming excessive resources.

+### What happens when CPU or memory limits are exceeded
+  - If a container tries to use more CPU than its configured limit, Kubernetes throttles the CPU usage.
+The container continues running, but its performance may slow down because it cannot use more CPU than the defined limit.

+  - If a container exceeds its memory limit, Kubernetes immediately terminates the container with an OOMKilled error Exit Code 137 to protect the node from running out of memory.

+### Liveness vs readiness vs startup probes
+  `Startup probe`

+  A startup probe checks whether a container has started successfully.
+While the startup probe is running, Kubernetes disables both liveness and readiness probes.
+Once the startup probe succeeds, the other probes begin running normally.
+If the startup probe repeatedly fails, Kubernetes restarts the container.

+Use case: Ideal for applications that require a long startup or initialization time.

+  `Readiness probe`

+  A readiness probe checks whether a container is ready to receive traffic.
+If the probe fails, Kubernetes removes the Pod from the Service endpoints and stops sending requests to it.
+The container is not restarted.
+Once the probe succeeds again, the Pod is added back to the Service endpoints.

+Use case: Applications that need time to initialize or depend on other services before they can serve requests.

+  `Liveness probes`

+  A liveness probe checks whether a container is still healthy and functioning correctly.
+If the probe fails repeatedly, Kubernetes assumes the application is unhealthy, terminates the container, and restarts it automatically.

+Use case: Detecting applications that are running but stuck in an unresponsive or unrecoverable state.

 ---